2023.04 Vol.2

 SHA256(SHA256(prefix+data))

-the checksum algorithm includes the version prefix, but only the first 4 bytes of the output is tacked on the hash being encoded
+The checksum algorithm includes the version prefix, but only the first 4 bytes of the output is tacked on the hash being encoded.

 So the prefix + hash + checksum are encoded with Base58 to form a bitcoin address, a nice human-friendly version of a virtual spot to send bitcoin.